 The Senior School permits students to study at the level that best reflects their current stage of learning.
 Our learning structures and highly skilled and committed teachers embrace new technologies and teaching methods to maximise individual development and plant the seeds for students to become life-long learners.

-In 2019 the Head of the Senior School is Mr Hamish McCrum.
+The Head of the Senior School is Mr Hamish McCrum.

 Middle School – Year 9